sergiotaborda/lense-lang-docs/docs/content/arrays.md

 # Interoperability

-Even though arrays are not fundamental types in Lense, they probably are in the native platform where Lense is running.
-When calling native code the compiler will need to convert from and to native arrays.
-Plataform native arrays noramlly accept ``null`` as valid value, because we cannot accept this in Lense all interoperability is constructed with arrays of optional types.
-Arrays them selfs can be objects in the native plaftform so then selfs can be ``null``even thought this is not a good practice, there is valid form to handle this automaticly.
-In Java 8 and above types can be annotated with ``@NotNull`` and in this case would be possible to determine the type is really not optional.
-This will better exploded and detailed when we discuss using types of the native platform inside Lense it self, a feature not yet designed ate [this stage](status.html).
+<code>Array</code>s and other <code>Sequence</code> types have some [issues in interop](nullability.html) mode because they can be null and contains nulls.

-On the other hand, when creating instances of arrays, the Lense will leverage native arrays to minimize space consumptidon and optimize speed.
+On the other hand, when creating instances of arrays, Lense will leverage native arrays to minimize space consumptidon and optimize speed.
 This is done by leveraging Lense's [factory like constructors](constructors.html#factory) and reified generics to provide the more specific/eficient implementation possible.
 Obviously this is only possible in some platforms.